babbleberry/rpi4-osdev/part13-interrupts/README.md

 The interrupt controller
 ------------------------
 The interrupt controller is the hardware responsible for telling the CPU about interrupts as they occur.
-We can use the interrupt controller to allow/block (or enable/disable) interrupts.
+We can use the interrupt controller to act as a gatekeeper and allow/block (or enable/disable) interrupts.
 We can also use it to figure out which device generated the interrupt, as we did in `handle_irq()`.

 In `enable_interrupt_controller()`, called from `main()` in _kernel.c_, we allow the Timer 1 and Timer 3 interrupts through and in `disable_interrupt_controller()` we block all interrupts: